 About two-thirds of the money will be used to restore more than 200,000 acres of habitat from California to the Corn Belt.
 By Dina Cappiello, The Associated Press news story WASHINGTON — The federal government pledged $3.2 million on Monday to help save the monarch butterfly, the iconic orange-and-black butterfly that can migrate thousands of miles Read More

-Shiny Patches in Maine’s Streambeds Are Bright Sign for Salmon
+Shiny Patches in Maine’s Streambeds are Bright Sign for Salmon

 by Murray Carpenter New York Times news story WASHINGTON COUNTY, Me. – Ernie Atkinson waded up Old Stream on a warm fall afternoon, peering through polarized sunglasses to scan the streambed.
 Before long, he pointed out a place where the bottom looked different.
 “You can see how the gravel is a lot cleaner right here–it Read More